cod182/Milestone-Project-2/assets/images/readme/testing-logs.md

 ### iPhone 5/SE 320x568 & 568x320

 During testing, 4 issues arose as state below.
 These were resolved first by testing solutions in Chrome Dev Tools, then implementing them in the project files.
+A noted inconvenince was that scrolling down the page was difficult with the map open and you needed to scroll from the top.
+To fix this, the window was made to scroll down slightly, allowing sscrolling from below easily

 - Bug: When the screen size switched to medium, the geolocation button would be behind the map container when a search happened.
     - Solution: Added a media query to move the button when the screen size went below 992px